 The course entails both theoretical and practical elements, with a focus on evidence–based approaches to NTS in various contexts and environments.
 This includes surveys for landmines, cluster munitions and other explosive remnants of war.
 During the training, participants will acquire both the hard and soft skills required for effective NTS and test new methodologies and technologies, including an unmanned aerial system and tablet applications.

-This training course is aimed at mid-level and senior managers looking to expand their knowledge, to learn more about survey and to explore best practices.
+This training course is aimed at mid-level and senior managers looking to expand their knowledge, to learn more about operational efficiency and to explore best practices.

 The number of participants is limited to 20.
 Preference will be given to individuals charged with the management and conduct of field–based surveys, or involved in training personnel for NTS.
 The GICHD will seek to ensure gender and diversity-balanced participation.